vytal-io/vytal-extension/README.md

 ### Debugging bar

 While the chrome.debugger API is active, a bar under the address bar is displayed.
-The only way to hide the ba
+Hiding the bar is only possible when the --silent-debugger-extension-api command-line switch is used.

 ### Locale override does not mock language data